uswds/uswds-site/_components/page-templates/sign-in-create-account.md

 Government websites requiring account creation can use [login.gov](https://login.gov), a FedRAMP-authorized, single sign-on shared service.
 Login.gov is simple and secure, and it includes our sign-in guidance “out of the box.”
 This benefits the public because they can sign in to any government website that uses login.gov with the same username and password, giving them a more consistent experience across websites and digital services..

-**Your website is required to meet the following standards:**
-Link out for this guidance, since this might change
-- Pull from 21st Century IDEA
-- NIST 800-63-3
-    - Authentication (63B)
-    - Identity proofing (63A)

-Leveraging shared services also reduces your operating costs by outsourcing the maintenance of this service, helps mitigate risk, and enables a simpler, faster rollout.

 <div class="site-component-section" markdown="1">

 ## Create account